noi-techpark/odh-docs/source/howto/tourism/tips.rst

 :strong:`56`, or the desired value as :monospace:`pagenumber`.

-If you do not enter the :strong:`seed`, you could find an item that was already shown before, because the API can not guarante that the same sorting is used in different queries.
+If you do not enter the :strong:`seed`, you could find an item that was already shown before, because the API can not guarantee that the same sorting is used in different queries.